 Attending a Lab is a required step in the application process for the Bright Idea Forum.
 Please make sure your idea aligns with one of the Bright Idea Fund focus areas and priorities prior to registering for a Lightbulb Lab.

 When: First week of every month.
-Lab dates for 2018: Oct.
-3, Nov.
+Upcoming Lab dates: Nov.
 7 , Dec.
-4. Select a date for more information and to register.
+4, Mar.
+5. Select a date for more information and to register.
 Please note Lightbulb Labs are held when 3 or more participants have registered.

 Where: Various coffee shops and cafes in the Fox Valley.